“The calendar was a graveyard of good intentions.”

 Most community event calendars suffer from the same fatal flaw: they’re dependent on manual input.

-For DMOs, cities, and event organizers, this creates a no-win situation: Either spend hours every week manually curating events (time you don’t have), or let your calendar go stale (reputation you can’t afford to lose).
+For DMOs, chambers, arts councils, and event organizers, this creates a no-win situation.
+Either spend hours every week manually curating events (time you don’t have), or let your calendar go stale (reputation you can’t afford to lose).

 The Insight: Curation at Scale Requires a Network